DarrenAtherton49/UpNext/Backlog.md

 ### Alpha
 - Set up Room database
-    + Search results table
+    + Search results and terms tables
-    + Search terms table
+        - Read a List<RoomSearchResult> from the database using search term as parameter, including an join which populates known_for and return this as an LCE.Content.
     + Lists table
     + User_lists join table
 - The 'up next'/'watchlist' screen should have a button so that it is 'one click' to mark the next episode as 'watched'.
 So you should see the episode you're currently on, be able to click 'watched' and the next episode should come up.
 Also add 'undo' snackbar for this action for accidental clicks.